izabelanowak/currency-converter-with-api/README.md

 -   Webpack
 -   Babel
 -   Hooks (useState, useEffect)
--   setInterval
+-   setInterval, setTimeout
 -   Styled-components
 -   custom Hooks
+-   axios
+-   API
+-   async / await
+-   error handling

 ## Description

 There is simple currency calculator.
 You can enter amount of PLN (Polish złoty) and after click in button (Przelicz!) currency is calculated to selected currency.
-You can choose euro (EUR), pound (GBP), dollar (USD) or swiss franc (CHF).
+You can choose euro (EUR), pound (GBP), dollar (USD) or or many other currencies.
-Below the converter there is a table with the average exchange rates valid as of 01/05/2021.
-You can hide/show table with exchange rates with click of the button.
+The exchange rates are taken via API with data from the European Central Bank.
 There is a clock at the top of the page that displays the current date and time every second.

 ## How to use
 See gif below to see how my calc works!